heymichal/nomz/_posts/2021-01-18-salty-chocolate-bar.md

 Easy, vegan, sugar-free, gluten-free.

-Salt compliments the richness of cocoa very well.
+The richness of cocoa accented with salt creates a deep, luscious taste that will satisfy any chocolate lover.

 ## Base:
 - 1 cup oat flour